 - Medline – for appropriate studies to answer your question

-- Levels of Evidence - Oxford Centre for Evidence-based Medicine
+- Levels of Evidence: An Introduction from the Oxford Centre for Evidence-based Medicine

 Papers on searching from the Canadian Dental Journal series on Evidence-based Dentistry

 - Part II.
 Searching for Answers to Clinical Questions: How to Use MEDLINE – Susan E. Sutherland